STRRL/cloudflare-tunnel-ingress-controller/README.md

 TLDR; This project simplifies exposing Kubernetes services to the internet easily and securely using Cloudflare Tunnel.

+## Prerequisites

+To use the Cloudflare Tunnel Ingress Controller, you need to have a Cloudflare account and a domain configured on Cloudflare.
+You also need to create a Cloudflare API token with the following permissions: `Zone:Zone:Read`, `Zone:DNS:Edit`, and `Account:Cloudflare Tunnel:Edit`.

+Additionally, you need to fetch the Account ID from the Cloudflare dashboard.

+Finally, you need to have a Kubernetes cluster with public Internet access.

 ## Get Started

 The following instructions would help your bootstrap a minikube Kubernetes Cluster, then expose the Kubernetes Dashboard to the internet via Cloudflare Tunnel Ingress Controller.